qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2021-03-17-Abusing-Internet-Archive.md

 5. ByteArray[4] = 62 xor 61 = 3
 6. ByteArray[5] = 52 xor 52 = 0

-To prevent execution of malicious operations I commented a few of the lines of code:
+To prevent execution of malicious operations I commented a few of the lines in the code:

 ![](../assets/Abusing-Internet-Archive/eset1-commented-1.png)